When marketers are faced with building powerful Facebook profiles, they are quick to say:

 Don’t be afraid to let others know what you are doing with your business because it’s not only a good way to get traffic, but it can also drive customers.

-Over the last few years I’ve learned that if you want to self promote, timing is everything.
+Over the last few years, I’ve learned that if you want to self-promote, timing is everything.
 I’ve posted on my Facebook profile during each day of the week and even during holidays.
-I’ve even posted every single hour during the day imaginable.
-With my friend base, I tend to get the most engagement when I post between the hours of 8am and 11am PST.
+I’ve even posted every single hour during the day.
+With my friend base, I tend to get the most engagement when I post between the hours of 8 am and 11 am PST.
 And the peak days for me tend to be Monday, Wednesday or Thursday.

-If you follow Mark Zuckerberg’s footsteps, chances are you won’t become a billionaire like him.
-But what you can expect is to create a Facebook profile that isn’t just popular, but will be powerful.
+Even if you follow in Mark Zuckerberg’s footsteps, chances are you won’t become a billionaire like him.
+But what you can expect is to create a Facebook profile that isn’t just popular but is also powerful.

 Stop wasting time.
 Get out there and build up your Facebook presence.
 No matter what business venture or career path you decide to take, you can always use your Facebook profile to promote it.